elatov/elatov.github.io/_posts/2013-03-14-rhcsa-and-rhce-chapter-7-user-administration.md

     drwxrwxr-x.
 2 user1 group3 4096 Feb 8 07:00 /tmp/test

-Let&#8217;s do one more thing, let&#8217;s set the **sgid** bit on the folder, this way any file created within that directory will inherit the group ownership.
+Let's do one more thing, let's set the **sgid** bit on the folder, this way any file created within that directory will inherit the group ownership.
 So here is file creation without the bit set:

     [user1@rhel1 ~]$ touch /tmp/test/file1
     [user1@rhel1 ~]$ ls -l /tmp/test/file1
     -rw-rw-r--.
 1 user1 user1 0 Feb 8 07:03 /tmp/test/file1

-Now let&#8217;s set the **sgid** bit:
+Now let's set the **sgid** bit:

     [user1@rhel1 ~]$ chmod g+s /tmp/test
     [user1@rhel1 ~]$ ls -ld /tmp/test
     drwxrwsr-x.
 2 user1 group3 4096 Feb 8 07:03 /tmp/test

-notice the &#8216;**s**&#8216; in the permissions.
+notice the '**s**' in the permissions.
 Now creating a second file:

     [user1@rhel1 ~]$ touch /tmp/test/file2
     [user1@rhel1 ~]$ ls -l /tmp/test/file2
     -rw-rw-r--.
 1 user1 group3 0 Feb 8 07:04 /tmp/test/file2

 That looks perfect.
 Now anything created under that directory will be owned by *group3*.
 That last thing to look after is the **umask**. **Umask** controls the default permission of a newly created file.
-Let&#8217;s check out the **umask** of our user:
+Let's check out the **umask** of our user:

     [user1@rhel1 ~]$ umask 002

-That means a file will be created with permission of (777 &#8211; 002 = *775*).
+That means a file will be created with permission of (777 - 002 = *775*).
 Which means that the the group has write permissions, which is good for our above setup.
 But what if our **umask** was 022?
-That would make our default permission be *755* and at this point the group wouldn&#8217;t have write permission and this would defeat the purpose of sharing files with our group members.
-So let&#8217;s change our **umask** and see what happens:
+That would make our default permission be *755* and at this point the group wouldn't have write permission and this would defeat the purpose of sharing files with our group members.
+So let's change our **umask** and see what happens:

     [user1@rhel1 ~]$ umask 022
     [user1@rhel1 ~]$ touch /tmp/test/file3